List on Bids44 →

 Essential Checks

-1. Run dead pixel test — Play solid color videos (red, green, blue, white, black) at full brightness from a USB drive or streaming app.
+1. Run dead pixel test — Play solid colour videos (red, green, blue, white, black) at full brightness.
 Look closely for any stuck bright or dark pixels.

 2. Check for backlight bleeding — Display a pure black screen in a dark room.
-Look for any light leaking from the edges or corners, which indicates uneven backlighting.
+Look for any uneven light leaking from the edges or corners.

-4. Test ALL HDMI ports — Plug in a 4K device (like a Fire Stick 4K or laptop) into each HDMI port on the One Connect Box.
-Switch between them rapidly to ensure all ports are functional and the TV recognizes the input quickly.
+4. Test ALL HDMI ports — Plug in a 4K device (like a Fire TV Stick 4K or laptop) and switch between each HDMI port.
+Ensure all ports display a stable signal.

-5. Test built-in speakers — Play a stereo test video (easily found on YouTube) to ensure both left and right channels are working clearly without distortion.
+5. Test built-in speakers — Play a stereo test video from YouTube to check both left and right channels for clear audio.

-6. Test smart TV features — Connect the TV to Wi-Fi, open a few popular apps like Netflix or YouTube, and check their loading speed and responsiveness.
-Ensure the original smart remote works with voice commands if applicable.
+6. Test smart TV features — Connect to WiFi, open a few popular apps (Netflix, YouTube), and check loading speed and remote responsiveness.

 7. Check model number — Verify the model number on the back panel sticker matches what the seller claims.
-Also, look it up online to confirm the exact year of manufacture and original specifications.
+Look up its original launch year and specs online.

-8. Test USB ports — Plug a pen drive with a video file into the USB ports on the One Connect Box.
-Play the video to confirm the ports are reading data correctly.
+8. Test USB ports — Plug in a pen drive and try playing a video file or viewing photos to ensure the USB ports are functional.

-9. Check for panel cracks — With the TV off and then on, carefully run your finger along all four edges of the screen.
-Look and feel for any hairline cracks or separations between the panel and the bezel that might not be visible when the screen is lit.
+9. Check for panel cracks — Gently run your finger along all four edges of the screen.
+Hairline cracks might not be visible when the screen is lit.

 Insider Checks

-THE PANEL HOURS CHECK (₹5,000-₹10,000 impact) Access the service menu on a Samsung TV by pressing Mute → 1 → 8 → 2 → Power On (while the TV is off).
-Navigate carefully to find “Panel Display Time” or “Total Power On Time.”
-This shows the ACTUAL hours the TV has been in use, which isn’t resettable.
-A “barely used” TV with 8,000+ panel hours was running 6+ hours daily for years.
-High hours mean the panel and backlights have more wear.
+PANEL HOURS CHECK (Mute → 1 → 8 → 2 → Power) This is critical for TVs.
+Access the service menu on Samsung TVs by powering it on, then pressing Mute → 1 → 8 → 2 → Power on the remote.
+Look for “Panel Display Time” or “Total Power On Time.”
+This shows the ACTUAL hours the TV has been on and cannot be reset.
+A “barely used” TV with 8,000+ panel hours was running 6+ hours daily for years, indicating significant wear.
+Over 10,000 hours means it’s seen heavy use; over 15,000 means it’s nearing the end of its typical lifespan.
+Missing this could cost you ₹5,000-10,000 in longevity.

-THE EDGE-RUN FINGER TEST (₹15,000-₹30,000 impact) With the TV ON, displaying a white or light gray screen, slowly run your finger along all four edges of the panel.
-If you feel any ridge, bump, or separation between the actual display panel and the bezel, the panel is separating from the frame.
-This happens after drops or excessive heat and gets worse over time.
-A noticeable ridge suggests a major panel issue that will only grow.
+THE EDGE-RUN FINGER TEST With the TV ON, displaying a white screen, slowly run your finger along all four edges of the panel, especially the top and bottom.
+If you feel any ridge, bump, or separation between the panel and the bezel, the panel is separating from the frame.
+This happens after drops, excessive heat, or manufacturing defects and will only worsen.
+A separating panel can lead to light leakage or eventual picture distortion, costing ₹15,000-25,000 for a repair that might not even be possible.

-THE REMOTE SENSOR TEST (₹1,500-₹3,000 impact) Point your phone camera at the TV’s IR sensor (usually bottom center of the Frame).
-Press buttons on the remote — you should see the IR blaster flash purple through your phone camera.
-If there’s no flash, the remote is dead or its batteries are exhausted.
-If it flashes but the TV doesn’t respond, the IR receiver on the TV (or One Connect Box) might be failing.
+THE REMOTE SENSOR TEST Point your phone camera at the TV’s IR sensor (usually located at the bottom center of the bezel).
+Press buttons on the TV remote.
+You should see the IR blaster flash purple through your phone camera.
+If there’s no flash, the remote is dead (₹1,800-3,500 for a new one).
+If it flashes but the TV doesn’t respond, the IR receiver on the TV is failing, which points to a main board issue (₹8,000-15,000 repair).

-THE BACKLIGHT UNIFORMITY TEST (₹6,000-₹12,000 impact) Display a medium-grey image (not black, not white—about 50% grey) at maximum brightness.
-Look for brighter or darker patches, especially near the edges or corners.
-This reveals backlight uniformity issues that black or white screens might miss.
-Uneven grey suggests the LED backlight array is partially failing, which is a common age-related wear item.
+THE BACKLIGHT UNIFORMITY TEST Display a medium-grey image (not black, not white – aim for about 50% grey) at maximum brightness.
+Look for brighter or darker patches, especially near the edges and corners.
+This reveals backlight uniformity issues that black or white tests often miss.
+Uneven grey indicates the LED backlight array is partially failing, which can lead to distracting clouding or dim spots, costing ₹7,000-12,000 to fix.

 Common Scams to Watch For (India 2026)